mvac7/SDCC_AY38910BF_Lib/docs/HOWTO.md

-# How to use the PSG AY-3-8910 BF MSX SDCC Library
+# How to use the PSG_AY38910BF MSX SDCC Library

 ---